 SSPX Priest:“You mention that ‘The Pope is the head of the Church, since he alone holds the primacy, and only the Pope has supreme authority as properly his own, singly, by virtue of his office.
 But the entire college of bishops, collectively taken, united to the Pope, is also a subject of supreme authority.’

 “I think we would both agree that if LG made the Pope a first among equals, then it would go against Vatican I. So our dispute would really be on whether it does that.
 That is what the SSPX discussed with the CDF.”

 Yes, that would be a problem, but it’s not what Lumen Gentium teaches.
-One of the errors I noticed in the Society’s articles I read against collegiality was equating the supreme universal jurisdiction with the Primacy.
-They are both part of the Papal office, but they are distinct.
-And because they are distinct, the bishops can participate in one (universal jurisdiction), without participating in the other (the Primacy).
+One of the errors I noticed in the Society’s articles that I read against collegiality, was equating the supreme authority with the Primacy.
+They are not coextensive.
+Supreme authority is part of the Primacy, but the two are distinct.
+And because they are distinct, the bishops can participate in one (supreme authority), without participating in the other (the Primacy).
 This is proven from the fact that all of the Apostles possessed supreme universal jurisdiction, not merely collectively, but singly, yet they nevertheless remained subject to Peter because he alone held the Primacy.
 This point is explicitly mentioned by Salaverri and others.

 Lumen Gentium teaches that the Pope has the primacy over all.
 It also confirms that he has supreme authority by virtue of his office:

 “The pope's power of primacy over all, both pastors and faithful, remains whole and intact.
 In virtue of his office, that is as Vicar of Christ and pastor of the whole Church, the Roman Pontiff has full, supreme and universal power over the Church.
 And he is always free to exercise this power.”
 (Lumen Gentium).